ttateluc/digitized-xerox/README.md

 ![3](https://user-images.githubusercontent.com/97220909/220256698-9573ff6f-f7b5-43a4-b09f-edcbf999d2dd.png)

 ### Synopsis
 I embarked on the creation of an innovative AI image generation project with the intention of sharing it with my family and inadvertently gained a valuable learning experience.
 My conceptualization of the MERN architecture spanned the entirety of October, with a prototyping process in November.
 However, as December approached, I began to seamlessly integrate the various components of the project.
-After deploying it on Netlify in January, I was discovered that the OPENAI image generation service was not cost-free (openai billing error) and my purchased tokens were quickly depleted.
+After deploying it on Netlify in January, I discovered that the OPENAI image generation service was not cost-free (openai billing error) and my purchased tokens were quickly depleted.
 Still, it was fun seeing them interact with it, and I have retained samples and screenshots of the beginning stages.

 ### Compile